-Many awarding organisations and ministries of education are grappling with how to transition from paper-based marking to e-marking.
-Even though e-marking is used to mark the majority of school leaver exams in the UK and its use is increasing around the world, there are still lots of misconceptions around it.
+Many awarding organisations and Ministries of Education are grappling with how to transition from paper-based marking to e-marking.
+Even though the use of e-marking is expanding at pace, being already used to mark the majority of school leaver exams in the UK, Ireland, New Zealand and Slovenia, there are still lots of misconceptions around it.
 In this article we have dispelled the most common myths surrounding e-marking.